arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 > The mixed martial arts pioneer and multi-title champion Frank Shamrock has a system he trains fighters in that he calls plus, minus, and equal.
 Each fighter, to become great, he said, needs to have someone better that they can learn from, someone lesser who they can teach, and someone equal that they can challenge themselves against.<br><br> The purpose of Shamrock’s formula is simple: to get real and continuous feedback about what they know and what they don’t know from every angle.
 It purges out the ego that puffs us up, the fear that makes us doubt ourselves, and any laziness that might make us want to coast.

-Epictetus said "It is impossible to learn that which one thinks one already knows" !!! empty your cup!.
-The student is humble, absorbing like a sponge, listening to feedback and improving himself.
+Epictetus said "It is impossible to learn that which one thinks one already knows".
+So  empty your cup.
+Become the student.
+Humble, absorbing like a sponge, listening to feedback and improving himself.
 There's no room for ego here.
 The art of taking feedback, especially harsh and unforgiving feedback is a crucial skill in life.
 We'd rather avoid being criticized, but that's just the ego trying to protect itself.
 We need to actively seek feedback and criticizm.
 Especially when everyone is telling us we're doing great.

 Ego also doesn't allow for incubation, for long periods of hard work in obscurity, it demands recognition and praise.
 Ego thinks patience is for losers, assumes we're good enough to put our talents out in the world.
 It blocks us from improving by telling us we don't need to improve.